knowsuchagency/graphql-example/README.md

 # Rest views

-These def the logic for the restful routes we'll create on our application i.e.
+These define the logic for the restful routes we'll create on our application i.e.

 For a single resource: